Cloud Infrastructures Security Audit Objectives

-In recent years, there has been a growing trend in the number of applications that take advantage of the benefits offered by cloud-based infrastructures.
+There has been a growing trend in the applications market to move toward cloud-based infrastructures.

 Concepts like IaaS, SaaS or PaaS are part of the standard language of a generation of applications that benefit from the capacity, power and scalability of third-party services such as AWS or Azure.

-The benefits that cloud security audits can bring include:
+The benefits that cloud security audits include but are not limited to:

 Detection of bad practices related to different misconfigurations and implementations on cloud services.